DIG-Kaust/MLgeoscience/labs/wandb/README.md

 ## Set up

 To begin with, head over to the WANDB site and create an Account.
+Once the account is created you will be added to the ``mleoscience`` team.
+At this point head over to https://wandb.ai/settings and set ``Default location to create new projects` ` as ``mlgeoscience``.

 On your terminal, run
 ```
 wandb login
 ```

+You should sse that you are authenticated as ``mlgeoscience`` user.

 Read this page for more details: https://docs.wandb.ai/quickstart.